ryanredman/pyfied/README.md

-# pyfied
+# pyfised

-Python File Editor
+Python File Seditor

 query /etc/hosts for value (host) ssh to that value